keksgauner/eggs/minecraft/cloudnetv3/README.md

 It’s sometimes recommended in books and documentation to stick to the principle of one container, one process.
 Many container images on Docker Hub usually just run one process.
 ```
 ## Info (Read carefully before using his)
-1. This is a snapshot or developent build.
+1. This is a test.
 It have issues.
 2. It is not a finished build yet.
 And never will be.
 3. I try my best to do what they want [here](https://github.com/parkervcp/eggs/issues/1245)
 4. And I definitely don't recommend using it.